-Chimney Fires start when months of regular usage of a fireplace or woodstove results in build up along the inside walls of the flue, or the inside of the chimney.
-This deposit may be soft dry soot or tar-like or even glazed.
-Some forms of creosote will catch fire easier than others, and while I have never been inside of a chimney to witness it, I know that when it is swept out and clean it is hard to support a chimney fire.
-Some forms of creosote cannot be removed by conventional chimney sweep brushes.
-Instead a chimney creosote remover chemical is in order.
-Listen to your Certified Chimney Professional and decide what the best path of resolution is for the creosote in your chimney.
+Chimney fires start when months of regular using a fuel-burning fireplace or stove results in build-up along the inside walls of the flue.
+The substance, known as creosote, may be soft, dry soot or tar-like or even glazed.
+Some kinds of creosote will catch fire more easily than others, but all kinds are unable to cause a chimney fire once a sweep has cleaned them out.
+Creosote may be eliminated with chimney sweep brushes or remover chemicals.
+Listen to your Certified Chimney Professional and decide on the best path of resolution for the creosote in your chimney.

-Conventional wisdom says this is not a wise question.
-First of all, Yes chimney fires are fun if it is a demonstration in a parking lot or if you are watching someone else’s chimney go up in smoke!
-Secondly, it is a dangerous activity and you should not use it as a method of chimney cleaning. that is right, we actually have people indicate that chimney fires are fairly regular occurrences for them and they rather enjoy the cathartic experience.
+Is this question even necessary?
+First of all, a chimney fire can only be fun if it’s a demonstration in a parking lot or if you’re watching someone else’s chimney go up in smoke!
+Secondly, it is a dangerous activity and you should not use it as a method of chimney cleaning.
+We’re shocked about some people indicating that chimney fires are fairly regular occurrences for them and that they rather enjoy the cathartic experience.
 Just hire a chimney sweep is what we say.
-Don’t take the risk if you can mitigate the risk.
-Select a Level II Chimney Inspection from Midtown Chimney Sweeps if you have not done so in several years.
-This Level II Inspection will only cost a few dollars more than an annual sweep and inspection and will get you a more detailed and thorough understanding of your chimney or fireplace.
-We will run a live scan video camera up and down the flue and inspect for cracks and other potential safety hazards!
+Don’t take the risk if you can mitigate it.
+Arrange a Level II Chimney Inspection if you have not done so in several years.
+This inspection will only cost a few dollars more than an annual sweep and inspection.
+Plus, it will grant you a more detailed and thorough understanding of your chimney and fireplace.
+We will run a live-scan video camera up and down the flue to inspect for cracks, creosote, and other potential safety hazards.

-A chimney fire is a high heat event inside a chimney that burns the creosote along the entire inside walls of the flue and may compromise the integrity of the venting system and passageway.
-One may reduce the risk of chimney fires by having the chimney inspected and cleaned annually!
+A chimney fire burns the creosote trapped along the inside walls of the flue and may compromise the integrity of the venting system and passageway.
+You can reduce the risk by having your chimney inspected and cleaned annually!